redhat-developer/lsp4ij/docs/LSPSupport.md

 [textDocument/hover](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_hover) is implemented with `documentationProvider` extension point to support any language.

-However, as IJ `documentationProvider` doesn't support aggregation of several documentationProvider, it takes the first `documentationProvider` that is found.
+However, as IJ's `documentationProvider` API doesn't support aggregation of several `documentationProvider`, it takes the first `documentationProvider` it finds.

 If your language already supports `lang.documentationProvider` (`documentationProvider` for a given language), this `lang.documentationProvider` will be used instead of the LSP `documentationProvider`.